Kokimchi/Window-Server-2022-AD-Setup/README.md

 - Step 3h: Wait for the Feature installation to finish.
 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/c151d6d4-51f7-48f1-99eb-96cb75bc7bd2)

 Step 4: Now that the installation of AD and DNS Server is finished follow the Deployment Configuration.
-To get to the Deployment Configuration Click on the Flag with a yellow icon at the top right, on the left side of "Manage".
+Go back to Server Manager and to get to Deployment Configuration Click on the Flag with a yellow icon at the top right, on the left side of "Manage".
 This will bring up the Active Directory Domain Services Configuration Wizard.

 - Step 4a: Select new forest & give it a Root domain name.
 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/d2fc82cd-ee55-47f5-8b23-2298ca608924)